StateNM Healthy Soil Program

 The Seventh Generation Fund is an Indigenous non-profit organization dedicated to promoting and maintaining the uniqueness of Native peoples throughout the Americas.
 It offers an integrated program of advocacy, small grants, training and technical assistance, media experience and fiscal management, lending its support and extensive expertise to Indigenous grassroots communities.
 Its Sustainable Communities Program Area provides seed money, organizational support and technical training to Native grassroots community-based projects striving for holistic community health and renewal.
 It supports traditional agricultural methods, renewable forms of energy and sustainable strategies for development that preserve or restore traditional life-ways for future generations.
 NM Small Business Assistance Program

 The New Mexico Small Business Assistance (NMSBA) Program provides New Mexico small businesses facing technical challenges access to the expertise and capabilities of Los Alamos and Sandia national laboratories at no cost to the business.
 “Rent a scientist” to perform soil testing or install an on-farm weather station, for example.
 Applications accepted online on a rolling basis –best to apply early in the year.
-FACT’s 2020 Fund-a-Farmer Grants
+BIPOC Farmer Micro-Grants

 DirectoriesNCAT/ATTRA grant database